waddlesmcsqueezy/ProjectKurita/README.md

 # Feedback
 You can submit your suggestions [Here](https://ian265.typeform.com/to/ECqpVg)

+# Known Issues
+- KCH's grenade requires Battlephase 1, which cannot be obtained as OKW.
+- Flamethrower tanks have no animation for firing.
+As such, flames just seem to appear on the ground.
+The turrets also dont seem to function.
+This is likely not fixable, due to the fact that the Sherman and Stuart do not have animation states for flamethrowers.

 # Changelog
 Resource costs are indicated by [Manpower/Munitions/Fuel].
 ## Version 1.2 - 2/15/17